Ermlab/PoLitBert/README.md

 1. Prepare huge text file 'data.txt' with Wikipedia text, each wiki article is separated by new line

+1. Prepare huge text file 'data.txt' with:

+ * Wikipedia text (2.7GB),
+ * Polish books (4.5GB)
+ * Oscar corpus (47GB)

+ each wiki article is separated by new line

-2. Prepare another file for sentencpiece, where each sentence is in one line.
+2. Take 20M lines and prepare another file for sentencpiece, where each sentence is in one line.

 3. Train sentencepiece vocabulary.
 Do you use default mapping for custom symbols Unknown (<unk>), BOS (<s>) and EOS </s>) or add others eg. <pad> or <mask> https://github.com/google/sentencepiece/blob/master/doc/special_symbols.md